ivanklak/theory/README.md

 `CORS` - Cross-Origin Resource Sharing - a technology that **uses additional headers** to allow a user agent to get **permission to access resources from a server** on a domain other than what the site is currently using.

+### SOLID

+`SOLID` - five design principles intended to make software designs more understandable, flexible, and maintainable.

+> **SOLID stands for:**
+> - S - Single-responsiblity Principle
+> - O - Open-closed Principle
+> - L - Liskov Substitution Principle
+> - I - Interface Segregation Principle
+> - D - Dependency Inversion Principle

+1. **Single-responsiblity Principle**.

+> A class or function should have one and only one reason to change, meaning that a class should have only one job.

+2. **Open-Closed Principle**.

+> Objects or entities should be open for extension but closed for modification.
+This means that a class should be extendable without modifying the class itself.

+3. **Liskov Substitution Principle**.

+> It is necessary that subclasses could serve as a substitute for their superclasses.
+> In other words, as simple as that, a subclass should override the parent class methods in a way that does not break functionality from a client’s point of view.

+4. **Interface Segregation Principle**

+> We should create highly specialized interfaces designed for a specific client.
+Clients should not depend on interfaces that they do not use.

+5. **Dependency Inversion Principle**

+> The object of the dependency should be an abstraction, not something concrete.
+> In the process of software development, there is a moment when the functionality of the application ceases to fit within a single module.
+As a result, for example, it may turn out that high-level components depend on low-level components.